filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 #### End

-- If `session_open` is false, End MUST fail with a session-closed violation.
+End MUST be called only when `session_open` is true; if `session_open` is false, End MUST fail with a session-closed violation.

-- If `session_open` is true, the engine MUST verify that all reservations have been released (i.e., there is no remaining `reserved[a] > 0`).
+When `session_open` is true, the engine MUST verify that all reservations have been released, i.e., there is no remaining `reserved[a] > 0`.
 Any non-zero entry is a reservation remainder failure.
-- On success, the engine clears all `reserved` entries and sets `session_open = false`.
+On success, the engine clears all `reserved` entries and sets `session_open = false`.

 A conforming implementation MUST NOT open more than one reservation session per tipset, and MUST ensure that any successful Begin with a non-empty `plan_T` is paired with exactly one End before processing implicit messages for that tipset.